 The guide also provides information on any maintenance grants that you may be eligible to apply for to support you during your training year.> READ ON

-If you are a salaried trainee during your training you will be employed by one of our schools and will receive a salary based on the unqualified teachers salary scale.
+If you are a salaried apprentice during your training you will be employed by one of our schools and will receive a salary based on the unqualified teachers salary scale.

-School Bursaries Because of our large number of school partners, we are pleased to report that an increasing number of bursaries are being offered by schools to graduates who train with us.
-Schools understand that we attract high quality trainees and that we train them rigorously, so the bursaries they offer reflect their confidence in being able to recruit successfully from our newly qualified teacher pool.> READ ON
+Because of our large number of school partners, we are pleased to report that an increasing number of bursaries are being offered by schools to graduates who train with us.
+Schools understand that we attract high quality trainees and that we train them rigorously, so the bursaries they offer reflect their confidence in being able to recruit successfully from our newly qualified teacher pool.

 If you are eligible for Student Finance, you may also be able to apply for maintenance grants to support you during your training year.
 The following links provides guidelines on the amount of funding and maintenance grants you may be entitled to receive.